|CCH Product & Service||Website||Collecting Entity|

 There is always a risk in sending and receiving information over the internet, but once we have received your personal information, we'll take reasonable steps to make sure it is protected and secure.

-When you become, or apply to become, a customer of any of the AM related entities, you may be redirected to the relevant website operated by the AM related entities.
-Once redirected, the member of the AM related entities may collect a range of other information that that it needs so that it can assess your application and manage your accounts.
+When you become, or apply to become, a customer of CCH, you may be redirected to the relevant website or business operated by CCH.
+Once redirected, the member of the CCH related bodies corporate may collect a range of other information that that it needs so that it can assess your application and manage your accounts.

-We also collect information about the way our customers use products and services of the AM related entities.
-This includes information about; service usage, payment patterns and history, and inquiries and complaints.
+We also collect information about the way our customers use products and services of the CCH related bodies corporate.
+This includes information about service usage, payment patterns and history and inquiries and complaints.

 We collect information about prospective customers both directly and via our agents, service providers and affiliates.
 We may collect this information:

-AM receives unsolicited personal information from time to time.
-In accordance with its obligations under Privacy Law, AM will decide whether it would have been permitted to solicit and collect that information and if it would not have been, will destroy or de-identify the information (provided it is lawful to do so).
+CCH receives unsolicited personal information from time to time.
+In accordance with its obligations under Privacy Law, CCH will decide whether it would have been permitted to solicit and collect that information and if it would not have been, will destroy or de-identify the information (provided it is lawful to do so).

-AM may use personal information about prospective, current and past customers for the purpose of direct marketing of AM products and services or those of other organisations.
+CCH may use personal information about prospective, current and past customers for the purpose of direct marketing of CCH products and services or those of other organisations including associating and combining data collected from third parties with information that we hold and disclosing that combined personal information to market products and services to you.
 Direct marketing communications may be sent via post, e-mail, telephone, social media sites or other means.
 However:

-AM and related entities may disclose personal information about customers to a range of third parties.
-For example, depending on the type of product or service, AM may disclose customer information to a wholesaler or other third party who provides or assists to provide the service.
-Personal Information may also be disclosed to the Relevant Industry Ombudsman (for complaint management purposes) or relevant government regulator in its servicing of regulatory obligations.
+CCH and related entities may disclose personal information about customers to a range of third parties.
+For example, depending on the type of product or service, CCH may disclose customer information to a wholesaler or other third party who provides or assists to provide the service.
+Personal information may also be disclosed to the relevant industry Ombudsman (for complaint management purposes) or relevant Government regulator in its servicing of regulatory obligations.

-Personal information may also be disclosed to third party agents and service providers who AM engages to assist in the provision of products and services.
+Personal information may also be disclosed to third party agents and service providers who CCH engages to assist in the provision of products and services.
 These include:

-AM may also disclose personal information without consent as authorised by privacy law for a range of other purposes, including:
+CCH may also disclose personal information as authorised by privacy law for a range of other purposes, including:

-In situations other than those described above, AM will not disclose personal information without the customer's consent (although consent may be implied).
+In situations other than those described above, CCH will not disclose personal information without the customer's consent (although consent may be implied).

 If we disclose your personal information to our business partners or participating suppliers, they will use, deal with and manage your personal information in accordance with their privacy policies.
 We will never sell or rent your personal information to external companies other than our business partners and participating suppliers.

 Some of our service providers and/or business partners may be located in overseas locations.
 If we are permitted by law to do so, we may disclose your personal information to these providers or partners to provide our services to you.
-Currently, these locations include the United States of America and Philippines.
+Currently, these locations include the United States of America, Serbia, India and Philippines.